bgudna/agent2199/README.md

  * to compile just do a 'cargo run --release'
  * if setting up for the first time, might need to install SDL2 for compiling:
  * * sudo apt install libsdl2-dev
+ * if running into issues with a clean Rust setup on an M1 Mac (compiling the tcod dependency)
+ * * you need to change the toolchain to stable-x86_64-apple-darwin
+ * * * rustup default stable-x86_64-apple-darwin